ankush26/Covid19_Tracking/README.md

 # Covid19 Tracking

 A Web Application to track and visualize Covid19 data of India.
-The main aim of this project is:
+This project is intend to do following things :

 - Get the current number of confirmed, active and deceased cases of every state.
 - Plot Graphs to visualize data.